What it’s like in obstetrics and gynecology: Shadowing Dr. Heshmati

 I have autographed copies of all three on my shelf to this day.

-Quick insights I would give students who are considering obstetrics and gynecology: It’s a great specialty, and I would recommend it to anyone.
+Additional insights I would give to students considering obstetrics and gynecology: It’s a great specialty, and I would recommend it to anyone.
 If you are considering it, shadow an ob-gyn for a day.
 For most, after they are immersed in the specialty, they know that’s what they want to do.
 It’s a long road, so you really want to make sure it’s a good fit for you.

 Obstetrics and gynecology also has many possible subspecialties.
 You can focus on obstetrics, high-risk obstetrics, urogynecology, minimally invasive gynecologic surgery, primary care, or infertility.
 There are almost endless possibilities.
 Make sure you explore all the options as you decide whether this is the specialty for you.